knewplay/course-vex-vrc-in-c/outline.md

 ## Session 1

+### Session 1-1: Introduction to VEX Robotics

-* Begin by giving a background of the VEX Robotics competition, the rules and format of the competition, and the hardware we will be using such as the “VEX V5 Brain”.
+* Overview of the VEX Robotics competition, including its rules and format.
-* We introduce the idea of programming languages, give a brief history of C, discuss why C is still used and when it is useful.
-We will talk about the basics of performance, memory and runtime efficiency in C compared to other languages.
-Will give motivating examples of well known C projects such as the Linux kernel.
+Discussion on the hardware components, specifically the "VEX V5 Brain".

+### Session 1-2: Programming Languages and C

+* Introduction to the concept of programming languages.
+Brief history of C, its relevance in modern tech, and examples like the Linux kernel.
+Comparisons between C and other languages, highlighting performance, memory, and runtime efficiency.

+### Session 1-3: Libraries and PROS

+* Explanation of programming libraries and their usefulness.
+Introduction to PROS and its advantages.
-* Introduction to programming libraries, why they are useful, and why we will be using PROS.
-We can then briefly introduce IDEs, then setup and install VS Code with the PROS plugin.
+Brief discussion on Integrated Development Environments (IDEs) and setup instructions for VS Code with the PROS plugin.
-* Homework and in class discussion for the first session will be basic general questions about programming languages, libraries, and robotics.
-For example, “Compare C and Python, and when you would like to use one vs the other”.

-## Session 2
+### Homework & Discussion

+* Questions on programming languages, libraries, and robotics.
+Specific task: "Compare C and Python, and discuss scenarios for using each."## Session 2

 * We are going to introduce the basic structure of a C program, and assume no programming background.
 Intro to the main function, indentation, basic I/O, and formatting of C code.
 * How to use variables, purpose of different types such as int, char, float, and how to use arithmetic operators like +, -, *, / vs //, %, etc.